Ramana Maharshi: Commencement of Ramanasramam (1922–1930)

 From 1922 until his death in 1950, Ramana Maharshi lived in Sri Ramanasramam, the ashram that developed around his mother's tomb.
 Ramana Maharshi often walked from Skandashram to his mother's tomb.
 In December 1922, he did not return to Skandashram, and settled at the base of the Hill, and Sri Ramanasramam started to develop.
 At first, there was only one hut at the samadhi, but in 1924 two huts were erected – one opposite the samadhi and the other to the north.
 The so-called Old Hall was built in 1928, where Ramana Maharshi lived until 1949.

-Sri Ramanasramam grew to include a library, hospital, post-office and many other facilities.
-Ramana Maharshi displayed a natural talent for planning building projects.
+Sri Ramanasramam grew to include a library, hospital, post office, and many other facilities.
+Ramana Maharshi displayed a natural talent for planning and building projects.
 Annamalai Swami gave detailed accounts of this in his reminiscences.
 Until 1938, Annamalai Swami was entrusted with the task of supervising the projects and received his instructions directly from Ramana Maharshi.

 Ramana Maharshi led a modest and renunciate life.
 However, according to David Godman, who has written extensively about Ramana Maharshi, the popular image of him as a person who spent most of his time doing nothing except sitting silently in samadhi is highly inaccurate.
 From the period when an Ashram began to rise around him after his mother arrived, until his later years when his health failed, Ramana Maharshi was actually quite active in Ashram activities such as cooking and stitching leaf plates.